AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 * Do all work expecting that it might be made open someday.
 Separate public and secret information into different repositories.

+Suggestion: starting with public Github is enough.

 Working together on code
 ------------------------

-Things that can go wrong if people work together:
+Group discussion: What can go wrong when people work together?

-* One person changes something and it breaks for everyone

-  * Version control and testing help with this.